Cmaster14/InfiniteFusionPartyWindow/README.md

 ## About:

- -This is a very basic party display to be used with Pokémon Infinite Fusion.
+ -This is a very basic transparent party display window to be used with Pokémon Infinite Fusion.
 It was intended for use as an overlay item
 		for any content creation needs.
 Some changes will be made to the Infinite Fusion game files to allow it to work.
 ![VerticalSample](https://github.com/user-attachments/assets/0b73ed1f-2c99-4d8b-9e69-8a8540147ae1)
 ![HorizontalSample](https://github.com/user-attachments/assets/f94f86b9-b002-4dd0-ace7-217bfb823afd)